shresthaPandit/Ems/README.md

 Start the development server:
 npm start

+# How to Use
+1. Admin Login
+To access the Admin Panel, use the following credentials:

+Email: admin@example.com

+Password: 123

+2. User Login
+To access the User Dashboard and view assigned tasks, use the following dummy user credentials:

+Email: e@e.com

+Password: 123

 # Deployment
 The project can be deployed using platforms like Vercel or Netlify.
 Ensure to resolve any path-related issues for smooth deployment. link:https://ems-o8cz-shresthapandits-projects.vercel.app/